 During the first decade of the new millennium Ardrossan has done a huge amount to transform itself for the better: probably as much as, or more than, any other equivalent Scottish town.
 A visit in 2001 found a town which had very obviously seen better days.
 Driving through Ardrossan to the terminal for the Arran ferry left an overwhelming impression of abandoned sites and derelict buildings.

 The pictures on this page were taken in 2009 and depict a town which in parts is barely recognisable as the same place we visited eight years earlier.
 At the heart of the change has been the development around the Clyde Marina.
 This existed in 2001, but redevelopment has since gathered momentum and gained a "critical mass", so it no longer seems an isolated development on the edge of the real Ardrossan.
 Surviving older buildings tend to have found new uses, such as the dock building now used as an Italian restaurant.

 Meanwhile, the town centre has spruced itself up and now looks fresh and attractive.
 Even the addition of a new supermarket on an old coastal site has helped open up the town and move it forward.
 Yes, it is true that there are still occasional derelict buildings such as the old police station beside the road from the town centre to the ferry terminal.
 The difference is that in 2009 it was necessary to go and look for them: back in 2001 they were the dominant theme that in many ways defined Ardrossan for the passing traveller.

-As well as the marina and the attractive new housing that surrounds Ardrossan's large old harbour, travellers using the ferry to the Isle of Arran benefit from a large and bright terminal built by operators Calmac in 2001.
+As well as the marina and the attractive new housing that surrounds Ardrossan's large old harbour, travellers using the ferries to the Isle of Arran and Campbeltown benefit from a large and bright terminal built by operators Calmac in 2001.
 Meanwhile the southern end of the town, always the focus of the leisure side of Ardrossan's character and, in 2001, very definitely the upmarket end of town, continues to convey a quiet air of gentility as an attractive backdrop for the many trippers who find the beach at South Bay so irresistible.